 As new technologies continue to drive this essential part of the application process, it’s important to take a look at where we are and where we’re going.

-According to the 2015 GMAC Application Trends Survey Report, the interview was the single most important factor in the application process across the industry for our MBA programs.
-With 21 percent of the weight in full-time two year programs and 25 percent of the weight for executive programs, the interview outperforms transcripts, recommendations, and even the GMAT® exam itself when it comes to how we select our students.
+The interview is a key factor in the application process across the industry.
+In many cases the interview outperforms transcripts, recommendations, and even the GMAT® exam itself when it comes to how we select our students.

 Not only is the interview an opportunity to get to know the student, but it is a time to put our best foot forward and show who we are as a school.
 The questions we ask, the gestures we make, and the direction we drive the interviews tell the applicant what is important to our institution and the measure by which we are admitting their future fellow classmates.